 Stepping into the arena of cosmetic enhancement is less intimidating for men if the procedure can be performed without obvious signs of treatment and if the downtime does not take them away from a normal work schedule.
 As 2016 statistics reveal, the top cosmetic nonsurgical procedure trends for men will likely remain the same in 2018.

 Botox® is a highly concentrated protein that once injected softens the movement of the muscles that form horizontal wrinkles in the forehead, vertical furrows that make one look angry or worried and squint lines that form at the outer corner of the eyes.
 The effects of Botox may take a few days to begin working.
 During the duration of effectiveness which is approximately 4 months, the wrinkles in these areas begin to soften.
 In fact, within 2 weeks if not sooner, of treatment, the forehead looks smoother while still remaining expressive.
-Little wonder that this highly popular treatment for wrinkle reduction for forehead lines, frown lines and crow’s feet ranks first with men.
+Little wonder that this highly popular treatment for wrinkle reduction for forehead lines, frown lines, and crow’s feet ranks first with men.
 It also ranks number one for women.
 Perhaps with coaxing from the females, men have embraced this lunchtime treatment for its effectiveness, affordability, natural-appearing results and the offering of no down-time.
-The popularity for men getting Botox® has even resulted in the nickname “Brotox”.
+The popularity of men getting Botox® has even resulted in the nickname “Brotox”.
 The idea that this nonsurgical cosmetic treatment has become a household word indicates its acceptance, and no doubt the trend will continue in 2018.

 Coming in second in cosmetic nonsurgical procedures for men are dermal fillers.
 This broad category includes injections of substances primarily comprised of hyaluronic acid (HA).
 This substance is found naturally in the body, yet depletes with aging.
 HA’s can be injected into undereye hollows (also known as the tear troughs) to bring the sunken area into the light reducing dark circles and shadows and eliminating the appearance of bags.
 Restylane® is a commonly used product for undereye treatment.

 Heavier HA’s such as Juvederm Ultra Plus® and Restylane Lyft® provide more bulk and are ideal for filling in deep facial wrinkles.
 The strong fold and deep impression that appears from the corners of the nose to the corners of the mouth are called nasolabial folds.
 They result from loss of skin elasticity and facial fat depletion.
-This allows the skin of the cheeks to fall, pool at the jowls and create deep and pronounced nasolabial folds.
-Correction and improvement in the appearance of these deep nasolabial folds smooths the contours of the face for a younger look.
+This allows the skin of the cheeks to fall, a pool at the jowls and create deep and pronounced nasolabial folds.
+Correction and improvement in the appearance of these deep nasolabial folds smooth the contours of the face for a younger look.
 Just like Botox®, dermal filler injections can be performed in a lunchtime appointment and the results can be seen immediately.
 As with any injection, redness and bruising are possible.

 Dermal fillers accounted for almost 169,000 nonsurgical cosmetic procedures for men in 2016.
 Heavier HA’s are also being used for a nonsurgical or “liquid” rhinoplasty.
 As major aesthetic product manufacturers like Allergan continue to add to their arsenal of dermal filler product lines, we can only surmise that dermal fillers will rank high in popularity in 2018.